lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >If there isn't "Login" node in cluster,  you don't need to config "public network".

-[RUI] What's the different between dynamic range and static range in config?
-[RUI] Why application network does not require dynamic range

     [root@mgt ~]# cd /lico_3.x/etc/
     [root@mgt etc]# vi networks.conf